 Here are some specific acceptance practices you can do for different emotions.

-your current way of processing emotions
+How to know your current way of processing emotions

 How you currently process your emotions depends on your nature and nurture.
 So does the type of emotions you are most uncomfortable about facing.

 For example, I have no problem in feeling my anger.
 But feeling my pain is another story.
 We all have unconscious attitudes or stances toward certain emotions.

 Many of us engage in either one or a combination of these:

 Disassociation – This limits our ability to feel pleasure along with pain.
 It puts a strain on all personal relationships.
 It might even help to create chronic health issues.

 Rumination – The emotions may be being felt/experienced, but we are getting stuck in thinking.
 This is the essence of what it means to struggle against emotions.